 It should be noted that the entire concept of bail is being reexamined across the country.
 The ACLU of Washington has initiated a campaign for bail reform.
 And the other Washington, Washington DC, has all but eliminated bail with surprising results.
 While the truly dangerous are held, about 90% of the people arrested are released without bail with a low rate of re-offending and a high rate of appearance in court.
 Here are links to a radio piece and newspaper article that discuss how DC does bail:

-So, yes, we do need a new jail.
+So, yes, our old dilapidated jail needs renovation.
 But let’s get it right by addressing some of the reasons for jail overcrowding and get a facility that’s the right size for Whatcom County and includes both mental health and substance abuse treatment units.